 According to the coroner she had become depressed about the world, had begun to see it as a horrible place with horrible people and the only solution to her was to destroy that dark picture of the world, the ghastly picture that had inexorably grown and malevolently squeezed out all the other rich pictures she held in that wonderful mind of hers like a kind of tumour.
 Tragic.

-Of course, I never really knew her.
-And that said, do we really know anyone?
+Do we really know anyone?
 Do we even truly know ourselves?

 I also wonder whether that was for me a kind of a turning away from the inner world of fantasy, that too much introspection could be dangerous that too much reading of books could lead the mind not to the light but rather to the dark.
 Hmmm.